Tighter Bounds for Query Answering with Guarded TGDs

 In both these subcases we can perform a non-full step and apply $\gdep$ with trigger mapping to $\iota_{m-1}(S)$, within node~$n'$ to create the tree $T_{m'+1}'$ with a child $n''$ of~$n'$ and a fact $F'$ isomorphic to~$F$.
 We can extend $\iota_{m-1}$ to $\iota_m$ by mapping the new values introduced in the chase step from $T_{m-1}$ to~$T_m$ to the isomorphic values in~$F'$.
 This gives $\iota_m$, which is an isomorphism from the underlying instance of~$T_m$ to that of~$T_{m'+1}'$, and is the identity on~$\adom(\inst)$ as required.

-So, both for full GTGDs and non-full GTGDs, we have successfully extended the $\sidesign$-donating tree-like chase sequence while preserving an isomorphism which is the identity on~$\inst$, so every query that admits a tree-like proof also admits a proof with the $\sidesign$-donating tree-like chase.
+So, both for full GTGDs and non-full GTGDs, we have successfully extended the tree-like chase sequence while preserving an isomorphism which is the identity on~$\inst$, so every query that admits a tree-like proof also admits a proof with the shortcut chase.
 This concludes the proof. \end{proof}